 Many people offer they will use gift funds for the down payment on a home purchase.
 Many homebuyers receive cash gifts from family members.
 Gift funds can be used towards the down payment and closing costs on a home purchased.
 Unsourced funds cannot be used.

 Who Can Become a Donor For Gift Funds For Homebuyers

 Gift funds must be sourced by providing a canceled check by the donor to the recipient.
 Cash and unsourced funds do not exist in the mortgage industry.

 The donor of gift funds must provide a 30-day bank statement showing that the gift funds have been placed in the donor’s account from the donor’s to the recipient’s bank account.

 Donors need to complete and sign the letter provided by the lender.
 Anything before 60 days of bank statements does not need to be sourced.
 The donor of the gift funds also needs to sign a letter stating that the gift funds are not a loan and that the gift funds to the recipient do not have to be paid back to the donor.

 Solution To Unsourced Funds

-Borrowers with unsourced funds such as mattress money can find ways of eventually using those funds.
-If mattress money is the only source of cash to close, borrowers need to deposit the unsourced funds in their bank account as soon as possible.
+Borrowers with unsourced funds, such as mattress money, can eventually use those funds.
+If mattress money is the only source of cash to close, borrowers must deposit the unsourced funds in their bank account as soon as possible.
 Let the funds season for 60 days.
 Lenders only require 60 days of bank statements.